doramarcec/qIHC-analysis/README.md

 Running this chunk of code identified 73 genes (out of 734) which significantly differ in intensity across two or more age groups, in the 34 tissues identified above, which brings us to the last part of our workflow.

 ## 4. Which age groups significantly statistically differ in each of those genes?
-Once again, as we used the Kruskall-Wallis test in the previous step, we need to use Dunn's test in the post-hoc analysis to identify the specific genes which significantly differ.
+Once again, as we used the Kruskal-Wallis test in the previous step, we need to use Dunn's test in the post-hoc analysis to identify the specific genes which significantly differ.

 ```
 d <- c %>%